Royal Holloway

 Disability:

-Due to the large number of applicants to the course we cannot guarantee interviews to those with disabilities meeting minimum criteria.
+Due to the large number of applicants we cannot guarantee interviews to those with disabilities meeting minimum criteria.

 Document requirements: